2235 Record Systems [R-11.2013]

 Each of these events, as well as additional events reported by the Reexamination Preprocessing Unit will be permanently recorded and displayed in the “Contents” portion of PALM.
 In addition, status representative of these events will also be displayed.

-purpose of these computer outputs is to assure that reexaminations are, in fact, processed with “special dispatch.”
+these computer outputs is to assure that reexaminations are, in fact, processed

 - (1) PALM Reports — A number of automated reports generated from the PALM system are provided to the TCs at the beginning of each week.
 These reports serve to indicate to the TCs when certain deadlines are approaching.
 Each report is subdivided by working group and lists the requests in control number sequence.
 The following reports have been identified.